 Availability provisions in traditional PPAs are time-agnostic; therefore, thermal power plants have little incentive to support the grid during times of need.
 This article, published in PowerLine, India’s premier power sector publication, explains how these power plants can be better incentivized to respond to market signals. (read more)

-Arohi Patil, my colleague at CEEW, and I authored this comment in response to the increase in the budgetary allocation for rooftop solar subsidies in India.
+Arohi Patil, my colleague at CEEW, and I authored this comment in Prabhat Khabar, a leading Hindi newspaper in eastern India, in response to the increase in the budgetary allocation for rooftop solar subsidies in India.
 We reiterate the need to think beyond subsidies and highlight four key lessons from local and global success stories that can be adopted across India to enhance deployment. (read more)

 Skills